schultek/stormberry/README.md

 - `--dry-run`: Logs any changes to the schema without writing to the database, and exists with code 1 if there are any.
 - `--apply-changes`: Apply any changes without asking for confirmation.
+- `-o=<folder>`: Specify an output folder.
+When used, this will output all migration statements to `.sql` files in this folder instead of applying them to the database.